 What do you love most about working with children?

 Can you tell me about the most challenging day you ever had watching children?

 6. Know what a nanny or sitter costs

-The overall cost of hiring a nanny or babysitter has many variables.
+The overall cost of hiring a summer nanny or summer sitter has many variables.
 The cost will depend a lot on where you live, what the nanny or sitter is hired to do and how much experience she brings to the position.
-Before making an offer, make sure to familiarize with the average rates for nannies and babysitters, depending on location and number of children, with the Cost of Child Care Calculator.
+Before making an offer, make sure to familiarize with the average rates for nannies and babysitters, depending on location and number of children, with the cost of child care calculator.